ganrad/aks-aspnet-sqldb-rest/README.md

 1. Deploy an **Azure SQL Server Database**.
 Complete Section [A].
 2. Provision a **Linux VM** (Bastion Host/Jump Box) on Azure and install pre-requisite software.
 Complete Section [B].
 3. Build and run the *Claims API* microservice locally on the Bastion Host.
 Complete Section [C].
-4. Deploy an **Azure DevOps** build container on the Bastion Host.
+4. Deploy a **Azure DevOps Services** build agent (container) on the Bastion Host.
 Complete Section [D].
 5. Deploy an **Azure Container Registry** (ACR).
 Complete Section [E].
 6. Define a *Build Pipeline* in **Azure DevOps** (formerly Visual Studio Team Services).
 Execute the build pipeline to build the ASP.NET Core application, containerize it and push the container image to the ACR.
 This task focuses on the **Continuous Integration** aspect of the DevOps process.
 Complete Section [F].
 7. Deploy an **Azure Kubernetes Service** (AKS) cluster.
 Deploy the *Claims API* (`claims-api`) microservice on AKS.
 Test the deployed microservice.
 Complete Section [G].
 8. Define a **Release Pipeline** in Azure DevOps and use **Helm** Kubernetes package manager to deploy the containerized *Claims API* microservice on AKS.
 This task focuses on the **Continuous Deployment** aspect of the DevOps process.
 Complete Section [H].

-This project demonstrates how to use Azure DevOps platform to build the application binaries, package the binaries within a container and deploy the container on Azure Kubernetes Service (AKS).
+This project demonstrates how to use Azure DevOps Services to build the application binaries, package the binaries within a container and deploy the container on Azure Kubernetes Service (AKS).
 The deployed microservice exposes a Web API (REST interface) and supports all CRUD operations for accessing (retrieving / storing) medical claims records from a relational data store.
 The microservice persists all claims records in a Azure SQL Server Database.

 **Prerequisites:**
 1. An active **Microsoft Azure Subscription**.
 You can obtain a free Azure subscription by accessing the [Microsoft Azure](https://azure.microsoft.com/en-us/?v=18.12) website.
 In order to execute all the sections in this project, either your *Azure subscription* or the *Resource Group* **must** have **Owner** Role assigned to it.
 2. A **GitHub** Account to fork and clone this GitHub repository.
-3. A **Azure DevOps** (formerly Visual Studio Team Services) Account.
-You can get a free Azure DevOps account by accessing the [Azure DevOps](https://azure.microsoft.com/en-us/services/devops/) web page.
+3. A **Azure DevOps Services** (formerly Visual Studio Team Services) Account.
+You can get a free Azure DevOps account by accessing the [Azure DevOps Services](https://azure.microsoft.com/en-us/services/devops/) web page.
 4. Review [Overview of Azure Cloud Shell](https://docs.microsoft.com/en-us/azure/cloud-shell/overview).  **Azure Cloud Shell** is an interactive, browser accessible shell for managing Azure resources.
 You will be using the Cloud Shell to create the Bastion Host (Linux VM).
 5.  **This project assumes readers are familiar with Linux containers (`eg., docker, OCI runc, Clear Containers ...`), Container Platforms (`eg., Kubernetes`), DevOps (`Continuous Integration/Continuous Deployment`) concepts and developing/deploying Microservices.
 As such, this project is primarily targeted at technical/solution architects who have a good understanding of some or all of these solutions/technologies.
 If you are new to Linux Containers/Kubernetes and/or would like to get familiar with container solutions available on Microsoft Azure, please go thru the hands-on labs that are part of the [MTC Container Bootcamp](https://github.com/Microsoft/MTC_ContainerCamp) first.**
 6. A **terminal emulator** is required to login (SSH) into the Linux VM (Bastion) host.
 Download and install [Putty](https://putty.org/) or [Windows Sub-System for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10).